Tomás Yankelevich

 Tomás Yankelevich (born December 12, 1977) is an Argentine television director and television producer.
 The son of Argentine producer and composer Cris Morena and prolific former Telefe director Gustavo Yankelevich and the brother of actress Romina Yan.

 Biography

-Tomás Yankelevich was born in Buenos Aires, Argentina on December 12, 1977.
-Tomás Yankelevich is the son of actor Gustavo Yankelevich and actress, producer, director and musician Cris Morena.
+Yankelevich was born in Buenos Aires, Argentina, on December 12, 1977.
+He is the son of actor Gustavo Yankelevich and actress, producer, director and musician Cris Morena.
+His father is Jewish.
 His parents divorced in 1995 when he was eighteen years old.
-His older sister, actress Romina Yan, died on September 28, 2010 at the Hospital Central de San Isidro, due to a non-traumatic heart attack caused by a aneurysm.
+His older sister, actress Romina Yan, died on September 28, 2010, at the Hospital Central de San Isidro, due to a non-traumatic heart attack caused by a aneurysm.